 - 5. Review of the Appeal.
 If all three (3) requirements for appeal listed above are met, the Equity Resolution Appellate Officer will accept the request for appeal and proceed with rendering a decision on the appeal applying the following additional principles: - Appeals are not intended to be full re-hearings of the Complaint and are therefore deferential to the original findings.
 In most cases, appeals are confined to a review of the written documentation and record of the Administrative Resolution Process, and pertinent documentation regarding the grounds for appeal.
-Appeals granted based on new evidence should normally be remanded to the original decision maker for reconsideration. - 2.
-Remedial actions are implemented immediately unless the Equity Resolution Appellate Officer stays their implementation pending the outcome of the appeal. - 3.
+Appeals granted based on new evidence should normally be remanded to the original decision maker for reconsideration. - Sanctions and remedial actions are implemented immediately unless the Equity Resolution Appellate Officer stays their implementation pending the outcome of the appeal. - 3.
 The Equity Resolution Appellate Officer will normally render a written decision on the appeal to all Parties within ten (10) business days from accepting the request for appeal.
-In the event the Equity

-- Resolution Appellate Officer is unable to render a written decision within ten (10) business days from accepting the request for appeal, the Equity Resolution Appellate Officer will promptly notify the Parties in writing of the delay. - 4.
+In the event the Equity Resolution Appellate Officer is unable to render a written decision within ten (10) business days from accepting the request for appeal, the Equity Resolution Appellate Officer will promptly notify the Parties in writing of the delay. - 4.
 Once an appeal is decided, the outcome is final.
 Further appeals and grievances are not permitted. - 6.
 Extensions of Time.
 For good cause, the Equity Resolution Appellate Officer may grant reasonable extensions of time (e.g.: 7-10 business days) to the deadlines in the appeal process.
 The Equity Resolution Appellate Officer will notify the Parties in writing if such extensions are granted. - 18.
+Failure to complete Sanctions/Comply with Interim and Long-term Remedial Actions.
+All Respondents are expected to comply with all sanctions, remedial actions and corrective actions within the timeframe specified.
+Failure to follow through on these sanctions, remedial actions and corrective actions by the date specified, whether by refusal, neglect, or any other reason, may result in additional sanctions and remedial/corrective actions through the applicable process. - 19.
 Records.
 In implementing this policy, records of all Complaints and resolutions will be kept by the Equity Officer or Title IX Coordinator (depending on the nature of the Complaint).
-The "Record of the Case in the Section 600.060 Process" will include, if applicable, letter(s) of notice, exhibits; the finding on each of the alleged policy violations and remedial actions by the Equity Officer or Title IX Coordinator and Designated Administrator; and the decision on appeal.
-The Record of the Case in the Section 600.060 Process will be kept for a minimum of seven (7) years following final resolution. - 19.
+The "Record of the Case in the Section 600.050 Process" will include, if applicable, Letter(s) of Notice, exhibits; the finding on each of the alleged policy violations and sanctions by the Equity Officer, Equity HR Officer, and/or Title IX Coordinator; and the decision on appeal.
+The Record of the Case in the Section 600.050 Process will be kept for a minimum of seven (7) years following final resolution. - 20.
 Retaliation.
 Retaliation is any adverse action taken against a person because of that person's participation in protected activity.
 The University strictly prohibits retaliation against any person for making any good faith report of discrimination, harassment, or sexual misconduct or for filing, testifying, assisting, or participating in any investigation or proceeding involving allegations of discrimination, harassment, or sexual misconduct.
 Any person who engages in such retaliation shall be subject to disciplinary action, up to and including expulsion or termination, in accordance with applicable procedures.
 Any person who believes they have been subjected to retaliation is encouraged to promptly notify the Equity Officer or Title IX Coordinator.
-The University will promptly investigate all Complaints of retaliation.
+The University will promptly investigate all claims of retaliation.